kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 structs, e.g. `ContainerStatus.Ready` (required, not omitempty).
 Because of this we cannot use the existing go structs to represent apply configurations.

 <<[UNRESOLVED @jpbetz @jennybuckley ]>>
-We also considered quite a few alternate representations for how apply configurations will be represented in go.
-See the [Alternatives](#alternatives) for a complete list.
-We are currently evaluating two leading alternatives:
+Finalize which alternative to use based on developer feedback.
+See the [Alternatives](#alternatives) for a complete list, but are currently focusing on the two below alternatives.
+We are working with the Kubebuilder community to gather feedback on what developers prefer.
 <<[/UNRESOLVED]>>

 #### Alternative 1: Genreated structs where all fields are pointers